abhanjac/cats_vs_dogs_classification/README.md

 # Objective:
 Classify images of **DOGs** or **CATs** into their respective categories and check the localization capability of the **Global Max-Pooling** layer.

+This project shows a type of supervised classification where the input images of two example objects, dogs and cats, with classification labels are used to train a convolutional neural network architecture and then the performance of the network is tested on an unseen testing dataset.
+The network uses global average pooling layer whose output activation layers when superimposed on the input images, creates a heat map.
+This map shows the regions containing the most important features that the network focusses on to identify the object.
+The final results achieved a 94% accuracy in classifying objects using the network, trained on a GPU with 20k images.

 **A *Trailer* of Final Result:**

 | | |